 Using a Pillow While Sleeping on the Back

-When lying on the back, a pillow should support the natural curvature of the cervical spine, with adequate support under the head, neck, and shoulders.
+When lying on the back, a pillow should support the natural curvature, or lordosis, of the cervical spine, with adequate support under the head, neck, and shoulders.
 Pillow height should be lower than for side sleepers.

 Using a Pillow While Sleeping on the Side

-When lying on one's side, a pillow should support the head and neck such that the spine maintains a straight and natural horizontal line.
-Weight should be evenly distributed so as not to create unnatural bending or pressure.
+When lying on one's side, a pillow should support the head and neck so the spine maintains a straight and natural horizontal line.
+A thicker pillow is needed for sleeping on the side than sleeping on the back.

 In This Article: